 <name, value>, although a comment is also added:

 Name: The name (key) of the translatable resource.
-It is unique within the eSpace and it does not change.
+It's unique within the module and it doesn't change.
 New translatable resources get a different name.

 Value: This is the field where you should put the translated text replacing the existing one.

 Comment: The location of the translatable resource in the Module.

 Note: Depending on the .NET Framework you are using, the translatable resource files can have more attributes than these; these extra attributes are ignored by Service Studio.

 An alternative way to complete this step is to open the Data tab, right-click the Multilingual Locales folder, point to Export Language Resources and select one of the To <format> options.